Ricky Hill: Leicester City

-1991 to 1992 (Tampa Bay Rowdies – USA)
+Tampa Bay Rowdies

-In 1991, Hill moved abroad to be Player/Coach with the Tampa Bay Rowdies in the US.
+In 1991, Hill moved abroad to be player-coach with the Tampa Bay Rowdies in the US.

-1993 to 1994 (Chertsey Town FC - UK)
+Chertsey Town

-In 1993, Hill played for Chertsey Town FC in the UK with former professionals including Kenny Sansom (Arsenal, Crystal Palace, England), Francis Joseph (Sheffield United, Wimbledon, Brentford) and Terry Rowe (Brentford, Tampa Bay Rowdies).
+In 1993, Hill played for Chertsey Town with former professionals including Kenny Sansom, Francis Joseph and Terry Rowe.

-1994 to 1995 (Cocoa Expos – USA)
+Cocoa Expos

-In 1994, Hill moved back to the US to be the Technical Director/Player Coach with the Cocoa Expos.
+In 1994, Hill moved back to the US to be the technical director and player-coach with the Cocoa Expos.